-114. Reliable and accurate information is critical to proper decision making.
+109. Reliable and accurate information is critical to proper decision making.
 This makes information a vital business asset that needs to be protected.
 Appropriate procedures for the storage, handling, transmission and disposal of information are in place.
-Staff complete mandatory annual e-learning modules on information protection and use so that the UKSC's (and JCPC's) information is accurate, available only to the right people (in order to protect its confidentiality) and easily accessible for those with a right to see it.
+Staff complete mandatory annual e-learning modules on information protection and use so that the UKSC's (and JCPC's) information is accurate, available only to the right people (to protect its confidentiality) and easily accessible for those with a right to see it.

-- 115. In 2017 2018 work will continue on the Dynamics CRM case management system to make it a user friendly records management and correspondence tracking system.
+110. In 2018 - 2019 work will continue to enhance the Dynamics CRM case management system to make it a user-friendly records management and correspondence tracking system.
 As well as providing easy access to information for internal administrative purposes this will aid the preparation of prompt replies to Freedom of Information (FOI) and Data Protection (DP) requests.
 In addition, the system will be used to implement the records retention and disposal schedule, ensuring that records are destroyed or retained at the correct times according to their administrative or historical worth, in line with public records legislation.
-Members of staff will continue to be trained to use the new system as it develops as it forms an integral part of our daily operations. - 116.
-Work has commenced on preserving UKSC / JCPC records in accordance with the requirements of the Public Records Act.
-Off-site storage facilities are now being used for older case records to ensure the UKSC / JCPC is able to meet the requirement of its retention schedule.
-These off-site storage arrangements will be reviewed in 2017 to see if they offer the best solution and value for money. - 117.
-Agreement has been reached with The National Archives (TNA) about the transfer of digital recordings of UKSC and JCPC cases.
-The first batch of digital records was transferred at the end of 2015 as part of a pilot scheme and going forward digital records will now be transferred to TNA once they are five years old. - 118.
-Agreement has also been reached with TNA that paper records from cases five years old will also be transferred to TNA along with the digital records of those cases.
+Members of staff will continue to be trained to use the new system as it develops as it forms an integral part of our daily operations.

+111. Work has commenced on preserving UKSC / JCPC records in accordance with the requirements of the Public Records Act.
+Off-site storage facilities are now being used for older case records to ensure the UKSC / JCPC can meet the requirement of its retention schedule.

+112. Agreement has been reached with The National Archives (TNA) about the transfer of digital recordings of UKSC and JCPC cases.
+The first batch of digital records was transferred at the end of 2015 as part of a pilot scheme and going forward digital records will now be transferred to TNA once they are five years old.

+113. Agreement has also been reached with TNA that paper records from cases five years old will also be transferred to TNA along with the digital records of those cases.
 This will ensure users accessing the archives will be able to view the full case record in all but a small number of cases where the record will remain closed, mainly for data protection reasons.
-It is expected that the first transfer of case records will be undertaken in 2017. - 119.
-We will continue to require quarterly information assurance returns from Information Asset Owners and will continue regular reviews of the Information Asset Register and the associated Risk Register.
+It is expected that the first transfer of case records will be undertaken in 2018.

+114. We will continue to require quarterly information assurance returns from Information Asset Owners and will continue regular reviews of the Information Asset Register and the associated Risk Register.
 We will also continue the annual review of the UKSC/JCPC specific Risk Management and Accreditation Document Sets (RMADS), which we have maintained since the UKSC became directly responsible for the provision of its own ICT services and systems.
-Our FOI Publication Scheme is available on our website and will be subject to its annual review in September 2017.
-Our Data Protection Notification is also in place and will similarly be reviewed and renewed in September 2017.
+Our FOI Publication Scheme is available on our website and will be subject to its annual review in September 2018.
+Our Data Protection Notification is also in place and will similarly be reviewed and renewed in September 2018.

+115. We will take all actions necessary to ensure that we continue to remain compliant with data protection law following the entry into force of the General Data Protection Regulation (GDPR) in May 2018, which revise the arrangements public bodies must have in place to protect their use of people's personal data.